beharavenkatasatyaprasad/Mentor-Assignment-BackEnd/README.md

 ## Welcome! 👋

-Thanks for checking out this repo [Mentor-Assignment-Webapp](https://github.com/beharavenkatasatyaprasad/Mentor-Assignment-Webapp/).
+Thanks for checking out this repo [Mentor-Assignment-BackEnd](https://github.com/beharavenkatasatyaprasad/Mentor-Assignment-BackEnd).

-## Mentor-Assignment-Webapp
+## Mentor-Assignment-BackEnd

-Click [here](https://mentor-assignment-webapp.netlify.app/) to preview the app in action.
+It is the server for [mentor-assignment-webapp](https://mentor-assignment-webapp.netlify.app/)

 ### Technologies Used: